Skip to main content

 Tips

-- Do the Analyze before the narrative.
-Generating the AI Report against an empty Space yields a blank draft.
-Run a few Analyzes first so the AI has something to summarize.
+• Do the Analyze before the narrative.
+A blank Space gives the chart picker nothing to insert.
+Run a few Analyzes first so /data: has something to surface.

 What's next